Bäckadräkten: Release

 By June 2022, Clue and Björs had produced a single outfit in Clue's size for use on stage.
-Sweden's first unisex folk costume, it was exhibited at the Textile Museum from June 30, 2022, though August 28, 2022.
+Though it is preceded by unisex folk costumes in other countries, it is known as Sweden's first.
+It was exhibited at the Textile Museum from June 30, 2022, though August 28, 2022.
 During that time, however, the costume was briefly used by Clue on a tour that included a performance at Delsbostämman.
 The exhibit's opening was timed to coincide with the pride festival in Borås.
 Located in the museum's lobby, "Bäckadräkten – en Ickebinär Folkdräkt" detailed Bäckadräkten's production process and highlighted unisex design elements in traditional Swedish clothing from the turn of the 20th century.
 Also on display was a 1964 folk costume catalog showing all available products as designed strictly for either male or female wearers.
 According to journalist Anne Brügge, the exhibit contrasted historic unisex work clothes against modern gendered folk costumes designed for special events.

-Clue was selling sewing pattern copies by July 2023, and taking custom Bäckadräkten orders by January 2024.
+Clue was selling sewing pattern copies by July 2023, taking custom Bäckadräkten orders by January 2024, and selling accessories from their website by mid 2026.
 Touring the country as a presenter and sewing instructor, Clue has encouraged Swedes to develop variations on the original pattern to fit individual users' character or hometown, saying: "The real work continues with us learning to listen to oneself and others.
 I hope that you keep on playing with this costume."
 A year after that quote was published, one of the Bäckadräkten project focus group members presented Clue with a cardigan for the costume at the pride festival in Hudiksvall.
-Björs said she believes that in the future, Bäckadräkten will be remembered as the first of many unisex Swedish folk costume designs.
+By mid 2026, Clue reported that up to 300 people had produced or were producing their own Bäckadräkten.
+Björs said she believes that in the future, the costume will be remembered as the first of many unisex Swedish folk costume designs.

 On May 31, 2025, Clue announced Bäckadräkten would be featured in an exhibit at the Sigtuna Museum, opening June 6, 2025, and running through January 11, 2026.
 As of August 2025, there is an additional copy of the costume on permanent display at the Röhsska Museum in Gothenburg.
 The following September, Kulturen announced that it would feature a copy in their folk costume exhibit later that month.